pabluuz/PaulLibLif/readme.md

     ```

     ### Daily tick
     Daily tick is done every day at 12:00 AM.
-Program prevents running it more than once a day.
+Program prevents running it more than once a day. (configured in config/lib.yaml)

     Take a look at example industries in templates/industries.yaml.example.
     Place ready industries in life is feudal server/PaulIndustries/some_choosen_name.yaml.